 It is difficult to make your mobile website display the same on all mobile devices.
 The best solution to keep your mobile website as clean and simple as possible and to make sure it has design and functionality fallback options for older mobile devices.

 As you can see, there's a lot to consider when designing and building a mobile website.
 The principles of mobile design are different than those of conventional web site design.
-If you do not have the time or patience to learn new coding practices, then consider hiring a firm that specializes in mobile web site design.
-Many firms also offer mobile SEO and PPC services as well, in anticipation for the growing need of instantaneous information.
+If you do not have the time or patience to learn new coding practices, consider hiring a firm like WebpageFX that specializes in mobile web site design.